-Join Brad Batesole for an in-depth discussion in this video Discover content you already have, part of Up and Running with LinkedIn Sponsored Content.
+Join Brad Batesole for an in-depth discussion in this video Discover content you already have, part of LinkedIn Sponsored Content.

 - [Voiceover] A well planned content marketing strategy is the foundation of a successful, sponsored content campaign.
 According to a 2016 study by the Content Marketing Institute over 94% of B2B companies use LinkedIn for content marketing and this tells us that content marketing is happening on LinkedIn and at significant scale.
 What this means is that you'll have an audience that turns to LinkedIn as a trusted source for this content.
 But with so much other content out there you'll really want to put in an effort to create material that resonates with your audience.

 Now, if you're thinking that you don't have the time to develop custom content right now it's probably worth taking a look at your existing collateral.
 You likely have more content than you realize.
 Now in just a minute I'll walk you through a few ideas to help you brainstorm ways to find and repurpose content.
 But before we start thinking about where to look I want to reinforce the need to really evaluate the type of content you're creating or repurposing.
 Not just any content will do so to decide what to promote it's important that we start with a few questions.